 Sean and I both grew up in a small, rural town in Northern California.
-We met in the second grade; being the same age, we were in the same grade in school.
-We were childhood friends and often rode the same bus and had many of the same classes together.
-We slow danced in junior high and shared silly moments riding the bus home after school.
+We met in the second grade; being the same age, we were in the same grade at school.
+We were childhood friends, often rode the same bus and had many of the same classes together.
+We slow danced at a junior high school dance and shared silly moments riding the bus home after school.
 I always thought of him in a positive light, he was just a normal kid who participated in 4-H, Boy Scouts, and volunteered at our school.

-When I saw Sean’s case in the newspaper I was shocked.
-The kid I knew Sean as was gentle, sweet, an animal lover and a total dork.
+In 2003, when I saw Sean’s case in the newspaper I was shocked.
+The child I knew Sean as was gentle, sweet, an animal lover and a total dork.
 I could not believe my friend could have been involved in such a crime.
 At such a young age I had believed that the justice system always does the right thing.
 I fully trusted in our law enforcement and legal system, just as Sean had.
 We grew up with the belief that the guilty were put away and the innocent walked free, which is unfortunately not always the case.

-Sean and I began writing each other letters in 2007, 4 years after he had been wrongfully convicted and sentenced to Life in Prison as a juvenile in the adult court system.
+Sean and I began writing each other letters in 2007, 4 years after he had been wrongfully convicted and sentenced to Life in Prison Without Parole as a juvenile in the adult court system.
 Over time with letter writing, I grew to know my friend again and the more I learned about his case the more I understood that he was actually innocent.
 I didn’t want to know a world in which this could ever happen.
 But the truth was right in front of me, I had leaned what would change everything forever.
 The U.S., which leads the world in incarceration of its citizens, has approximately 2 million people behind bars.
 That means a wrongful conviction rate of 1 percent would translate to 20,000 people punished for crimes they didn’t commit.
 That’s staggering.